Virginia Court Elementary

 We monitor weather conditions carefully.
 At this time of year the mornings are much colder.
 Here’s how we make decisions about whether students have inside recess:

-If temps are below 20 degrees (including windchill)
+If temps are below 20 degrees (including wind chill)

 If it is raining or snowing enough that students would be wet when they come into the building